Historic Preservation Commission

 The Town of Washington Grove is a historic district on the National Register of Historic Places.
 In November 2001, Washington Grove established a Historic Preservation Commission (HPC).
+The HPC is charged with promoting the “preservation and appreciation of the historic nature of the Town as a whole and specific sites and structures within the Town for the education and welfare of the residences of the Town, visitors thereto, and sojourners therein (Article 15.1 of the Ordinances).”

 The purpose of the HPC building permit review is to encourage the preservation, where applicable, of the exterior architectural features found in the Town and encourage compatibility with neighboring contributing structures.
-The HPC has five members – all Town residents.

 HPC reviews are advisory in nature.
 Only the Planning Commission has the authority to approve or disapprove the submittal.
 If at all possible, the HPC encourages you to be present when we review your project.
+The HPC meets third Tuesday of every month at 7:30 pm.

-A. Early Consultation can take the form of informal discussion of a tentative design.
+- Early Consultation can take the form of informal discussion of a tentative design.
 You may submit material anytime, which can consist of sketches, photos, written descriptions, dreams.
 No application is necessary, but you should contact the Town Clerk or the HPC to be added to the agenda for the next meeting.
 Such Early Consultations may help in the preparation of formal architectural drawings.
 Ideas or suggestions at this stage may enhance compatibility as well as save time and money in developing your architectural plans.

-B. Preliminary Written Review.
+- Preliminary Written Review.
 When requesting a Preliminary Written Review from the HPC please include floor plans, elevations, and descriptions of exterior building materials.
 Drawings should clearly show the existing structure and proposed changes.
 It is very helpful, especially if altering the existing structure, to include photographs and/or architectural models to convey proposed changes.

 The information submitted should include the following: